 A diminutive Belgian attacker who became Napoli's all-time top scorer with a knack for spectacular goals and infectious energy.

-Dries Mertens' football journey is a story of relentless adaptation and explosive payoff.
-Starting his professional career in the Dutch Eredivisie with Utrecht and PSV, he was a quick, tricky winger known for his pace.
-His 2013 move to Napoli, however, unlocked a different dimension.
-Under Maurizio Sarri, he was transformed into a central striker, a role he made his own with a stunning 28-goal season in 2016-17.
-His partnership with Marek Hamšík and Lorenzo Insigne became the creative heartbeat of a thrilling Napoli side that challenged Juventus's Serie A dominance.
-Mertens, affectionately nicknamed 'Ciro' by the Neapolitan fans, didn't just play for the club; he embodied its spirit—undersized, technically brilliant, and fiercely passionate.
-He left as the club's record goalscorer, a status cemented not just by numbers but by a catalogue of audacious chips, volleys, and free-kicks that captured his unique flair.
+Dries Mertens scored 28 goals in the 2016-17 season after being transformed from a winger into a central striker under Maurizio Sarri.
+Starting his professional career in the Dutch Eredivisie with Utrecht and PSV, he moved to Napoli in 2013.
+His partnership with Marek Hamšík and Lorenzo Insigne became the creative heartbeat of a side that challenged Juventus’s Serie A dominance.
+Nicknamed 'Ciro' by Neapolitan fans, he embodied the club’s spirit: undersized, technically brilliant, fiercely passionate.
+He left as the club’s record goalscorer, a status built on a catalogue of audacious chips, volleys, and free-kicks that captured his unique flair.

 1981–1996